selwynpolit/d9book/book/plugins.md

 ## Custom field type

 A custom field type is a new type of field that can be added to an entity.
-For example, a field that stores both first and last name.
+For example, a field that stores both first and last name or a license plate field with both a state and a number.

-### Which to use: custom field type or custom entity?
+### Custom field type or custom entity?

 So which should you use?
 A custom field type or a custom entity?
 If you were considering storing recipes where each ingredient has a name, quantity, and unit (of measurement i.e. ounce, cup, pinch etc.), you could use a custom field type to store the ingredient data.